Frequently Asked Questions

 If you have progressed to the next level in your training, you can be nominated again.
 For example:

-You were nominated for the 2017 NSW Trainee of the Year as you did a traineeship in Certificate III in Business.
-You have since completed this traineeship and progressed to a Certificate IV in Business (Legal Administration).
-You can be nominated for the 2018 NSW Trainee of the Year as it is a different training contract.
+You were previously nominated for the NSW Trainee of the Year as you did a traineeship in Certificate III in Business Services (Business Administration).
+You have since completed this traineeship and progressed to a Certificate IV in Business Services (Legal Services).
+You can be nominated for the NSW Trainee of the Year as it is a different training contract.

-You were nominated for the 2017 NSW School-based Apprentice of the Year Award (you were in Year 12 then).
-You are now due to complete your apprenticeship in March 2018.
-You can be nominated for the 2018 NSW Apprentice of the Year as this is a different category.
+You were nominated for NSW School-Based Apprentice of the Year Award (you were in Year 12 then).
+You are now due to complete your apprenticeship in March.
+You can be nominated for the NSW Apprentice of the Year as this is a different category due to no longer being in the School-Based arrangement.

 For the VET Trainer/Teacher of the Year Award, the rules differ slightly.
-Winners of the 2017 regional VET Trainer/Teacher of the Year cannot be nominated in 2018.
+Winners of the regional VET Trainer/Teacher of the Year cannot be nominated in subsequent years.

 Organisations can apply again each year, as long as they meet the eligibility criteria.